-For my first stop, I was first introduced to a pottery shop by the local guide and had a go at making pottery items such as cups and vases.
+For my first stop, I was first introduced to a pottery shop by the local guide.
+I had a go at making pottery items such as cups and vases.
 This was as taught by two elder ladies using manual hand-spun clay turn table.
 Here, I got to determine where to put my fingers to create symmetrical undercuts or protrusions like tooling an object on a lathe.

 Besides the two ladies, there was a craftsman showing us the delicate method of hand-detailing pottery.
-Using a variety of sharp tools such as tweezers and long needles to etch various decorative shapes on the outer surfaces of the freshly shaped pots.
+Using a variety of sharp tools such as tweezers and long needles, he was able to etch various decorative shapes on the outer surfaces of the freshly shaped pots.
 This ranges from patterns of dots and waves onto the soft clay before setting them in for baking.

-You could tell that the pottery shop is no longer in active service, with much of the old shop grounds left in derelict ruins with the concrete walls faded and encrusted by dirt and neglect, only occupied whenever guests are visiting.
+You could tell that the pottery shop is no longer in active service.
+Much of the old shop grounds left in derelict ruins with the concrete walls faded and encrusted by dirt and neglect, only occupied whenever guests are visiting.

-You can pretty much tell that the pottery business here is pretty much a trade of the yester-year with the residents here having day jobs elsewhere in the city or residing here in retirement.
+Moreover, you can pretty much tell that the pottery business here is pretty much a trade of the yester-year.
+Most of the residents here having day jobs elsewhere in the city or residing here in retirement.
 The pottery tryout demo here was made possible from the prior arrangements with our village representatives, so I was fortunate to experience this first hand.

 Subsequently, I visited a furniture craftsman workshop.
 This workshop is family run and employed a number of villagers who deals in manufacturing a variety of rare wood furniture in-house in their workplace backyard workshop.
 Their items on sale range from arm chairs, tables to even craved and lacquered signboards for temples.
 There is still good demand for such craftsmanship for furniture.